rochajrdev/rochajrdev/README.md

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Studying Mathematics at the Federal Institute of Sergipe.
 - 🎓 Studying Systems Analysis and Development at Descomplica Digital College.
-- 🌱 Learning more about software development and data analysis.
+- 🌱 Currently studying more about C# and improving my development skills.

 ## My Skills